MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-custom-storage.md

 title: Implement custom storage for your bot - Bot Service
 description: Learn how to use version 4.0 of the Bot Framework SDK to store bot state data.
 Understand the default framework.
 See how to implement additional support.
 keywords: custom, storage, state, dialog
-author: johnataylor
+author: JonathanFingold
-ms.author: johtaylo
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: conceptual
 ms.service: bot-service
-ms.date: 05/23/2019
+ms.date: 11/01/2021
 monikerRange: 'azure-bot-service-4.0'
 ---